dfrommi/openhab-tado/README.md

 It requires a fully functional tado° installation.
 You can then monitor and control all zone types (Heating, AC, Hot Water) as well as retrieve the HOME/AWAY status of mobile devices.

+## Installation
+The easiest way to install this plugin is from the [Eclipse IoT Marketplace](https://marketplace.eclipse.org/content/tado°-binding).

+Make sure that the [marketplace plugin is activated](https://docs.openhab.org/configuration/eclipseiotmarket.html), and then install the *tado° binding* with PaperUI (`Add-ons -> Bindings -> tado° Binding`).

+Be aware that you might have to reinstall the binding after an OpenHAB upgrade.
+This is a limitation of the Eclipse Marketplace plugin and will be changed in future.

 ## `home` Thing (the Bridge)
 The binding supports discovery, but a `home` thing type has to be configured first.
 It serves as bridge to the tado° cloud services.